stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): Because I freely admit to making mistakes and hope to have the classes help in creating the best quality course materials possible.
 - Question (akumar30-stat6250): How to get extra credit in this course.
 - Answer (akumar30-stat6250):  By finding mistakes in course material.
+- Question (hhu9−stat6250): Do we have chance to be trained with code?

 [Course Structure Quiz, Problem 9]